Suggester/Documentation/staff/comment.md

 Use this command to add comments to a suggestion, they'll be publicly displayed on the suggestion embed

 ### Usage
-Use `.comment [suggestion ID] [comment]` in any channel the bot can read and send messages in.
+Use `.comment [suggestion id] [comment]` in any channel the bot can read and send messages in.

 ### Arguments
-`suggestion ID`: The ID of the suggestion you want to comment on\
+`suggestion id`: The id of the suggestion you want to comment on\
 `comment`: The comment to add

 ### Supported Formatting